 6. The tour includes a tasting of products (cream pie) which may contain allergens.

-Wadowice – John Paul II Tour is unavailable on December 24th, December 31st.
+Wadowice – John Paul II Tour is unavailable on December 4th, December 25th, January 1st, January 6th, January 9th, April 21th and May 1st.

 The memorable last pilgrimage of John Paul II to Wadowice took place on 16th June 1999.
 On that day, talking to inhabitants who had arrived at the meeting, he described his beloved hometown in the following words: “Here, in this town, in Wadowice, everything began.”
 The beginning mentioned by the Pope referred to his life, whose paths were directed towards the priesthood.
 During the tour, tourists will visit the famous Wadowice market square, from which the view spans the most important places for Karol Wojtyła: his family home (currently the Museum Family Home of the Holy Father John Paul II), the parish church where he was baptised and the primary school he attended (today’s Magistrate).
 During the tour, references will be made to the aforementioned passions and moments that put a smile on the Holy Father’s face.
 In connection with the above, the itinerary of trip includes a tasting of young Lolek’s favourite cake – “kremówka” – the recipe of which is based on two pieces of puff pastry sprinkled with powdered sugar between which a layer of sweet cream is inserted.
 There will also be magnificent views of the Pope’s beloved mountains – the Beskids – into which he repeatedly made long solitary journeys.
 At the end of the tour, tourist will visit the Sanctuary of Our Lady in Kalwaria Zebrzydowska, which was a favourite place of pilgrimage for young Karol Wojtyła as a child.